by Jason Jani

 You can use Twitter to also search for terms, posts, tags, topics or people.
 What a great way to cast your branding message to the world or to stay dialed into your mentors, colleagues, or fellow industry professionals.
 Twitter is the future and I regret not embracing the technology platform years ago.

 Here are some twitter facts that are pretty awesome:

 - Over 300,000 accounts are added every day.

-- More then 3 Billion information requests per day.
+- More than 3 Billion information requests per day.

-- 75% of traffic to Twitter comes from outside the Twitter system.
+- 75% of traffic to Twitter comes from outside of the Twitter system.